There are basically two types of Vehicle total loss categories:

 Financial Vehicle Total Loss

-Most insurance companies will declare a car, light truck, or SUV to be a total loss when the preliminary cost of repairs reaches some pre-determined percentage of the vehicle’s value.
+Vehicle Total Loss Claims Most insurance companies will declare a car, light truck, or SUV to be a total loss when the preliminary cost of repairs reaches some pre-determined percentage of the vehicle’s value.
 Generally, the percentage used is anywhere from 70% to 80%.
 A total loss is declared when it is determined that it is in the insurance company’s best financial interest to declare the vehicle total loss.
 This percentage is an insurance industry practice and in most cases is not related to a state law.
 There are only a few states that require a vehicle be declared a total loss when a certain threshold is met.
 Most states allow an insurer to repair a vehicle all the way up to 100% of the vehicles value.
 Another way insurance companies calculate if a vehicle should be totaled is to determine what they could sell the salvage for and then subtract that figure from the value of the vehicle.
-If the cost to repair the vehicle exceeds that figure then the vehicle is a total loss, since accidents could happen for speeding and sp30 penalties so getting the right attorneys for this is important.
+If the cost to repair the vehicle exceeds that figure then the vehicle is a total loss.

-However, insurance companies tend to only look at the preliminary estimate and generally do not take into account the likelihood of hidden damage and other expenses.
+However, according to a car accident lawyer, insurance companies tend to only look at the preliminary estimate and generally do not take into account the likelihood of hidden damage and other expenses.
 These items include the cost of a rental car and the diminished value of the vehicle after the repairs are completed.
-By adding the cost of repairs, rental expense and diminished value, most vehicles should be totaled when the repairs are at about 50% of the vehicle’s value.
-We can provide preliminary documentation to help you to get your vehicle totaled.
-This process starts with our claim consultation.
-Select the claim consultation box below to begin.
+By adding the cost of repairs, rental expense and diminished value, many more vehicles should be totaled when the repairs are at about 50% – 60% of the vehicle’s value.
+We suggest contacting a professional in Boston accidents to get your claim started.

 Structural Vehicle Total Loss